mhdawson/micro-app-schedule-controller/README.md

 }
 ```

-In addition the scheduled entries are configured in the file called
+In addition to the configuration in the config.json file, the
+scheduled entries are configured in the file called
 schedules.json.
 It is intended that this file be configurable
 through the GUI at some point but for now it is manually edited
 and the GUI has one page which shows the entries configured.
 The
+format of the file is an array of objects with the following fields:

+* label - the label assigned to the schedule entry
+* schedule - a cron string specifying the time for the schedule entry
+  to be invoked, or one of sunset or sunrise.
+* rand - optional randomization to the time specified in minutes.
+  A random amount between 0 and the value specified will be added
+  to the time for when the entry will be invoked.
+* commands - an array of command objects as described below.

-format of the file is as follows:
+The format of the objects in the array of commands is as follows:

+* delay - delay in milliseconds after the schedule entry is invoked
+  that the command will run.
+* topic - the mqtt topic that will be posted to when the command is
+  run.
+* message - the message that will be posted to the topic when the
+  command is run.

 A sample shedules.json file is as follows: